sixeight7/VController/README.md

 * Patch selection - view of patch names for all three devices.
 * Direct selection of patches
 * GP10: change fixed parameters on each patch.
 Display tells you which parameter is changed and buttons have a colour that shows you the type of FX you select.
+* GR55: control assignments via cc messages.
+Parameter names and colours displayed for the most common parameters.
 * VG99: pedal simulates an FC300 for CTL-1 to CTL-8.
 Parameter names and colours displayed for the most common parameters.
 * Global Tap Tempo: all devices pick up the tempo from the V-Controller.
 There is the option to keep this tempo on all patches on all devices.
 * Global tuner.
 GP10 and VG99 start tuner simultaniously.
 GR55 will mute.
 It is not possible to start the tuner on the GR55 through a midi sysex message.
 * US-20 simulation: smart muting of GP10, GR55 or VG99 by switching off the COSM guitar/synth/normal PU on the devices that are not active.
+* Autobass mode: sends a CC message with the number of the lowest string that is being played (CC #15)

 # Hardware
 Teensy LC, 12 switches and 12 neopixel LEDs, 1602 LCD display, some additional parts and an enclosure.